 Soft Tissue Mobilization uses manual pressure, massage, or instrumented mechanical techniques to reduce muscle tension, soreness, pain and dysfunction, to allow more normal movement and activities.
 Massage techniques can help to relieve acute pain, while manual pressure and instrumented techniques normally focus on chronic, long-term muscular problems that continue to cause pain.

 Spinal Manipulation uses manual pressure and “thrust” to increase joint movement and flexibility and relieve pain.
-By thoroughly evaluating your problem, we are able to select techniques that are appropriate, effective, and avoid additional pain as a side effect.
+By thoroughly evaluating your problem, I’m able to select techniques that are appropriate, effective, and avoid additional pain as a side effect.

-Our in-shoe orthotics are manufactured to the highest standards by HERSCO, based on a thorough biomechanical examination that incorporates measurements that precisely describe how your foot, ankle, knee, and hip move in concert, to achieve the movement you accomplish.
-We go far past just assessing for “flat feet.”
+My in-shoe orthotics are manufactured to the highest standards by HERSCO, based on a thorough biomechanical examination that incorporates measurements that precisely describe how your foot, ankle, knee, and hip move in concert, to achieve the movement you accomplish.
+I go far past just assessing for “flat feet.”